LUMC/kPAL/doc/library.rst

 Using the Python library
 ========================

-kMer provides a light-weight Python library for creating, analysing, and manipulating *k*-mer profiles.
+kPAL provides a light-weight Python library for creating, analysing, and manipulating *k*-mer profiles.
 It is implemented on top of `NumPy
 <http://www.numpy.org/>`_.